danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 }
 ```

-We then have to define the name of the package.
-This could change in every new version of Xcode, so make sure to test it whenever a new version of Xcode is released.
+We then have to define the package name.
+The pattern used to be `LocalPackages_<ModuleName>` for iOS, but the new format is:

 ```swift
 extension Bundle {